katyaplato/huli-alumni-template/README.md

 # Kateryna Platonova

 Welcome to my page, my name is Kateryna and I'm a fresh alumni of Green Fox Academy.
-I'm specializing in {career-path} and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.
+I'm specializing in fullstack development and this is my progression in our after-course Huli program, where I'm sharpening my skills to become an even better candidate.

 ## Hire me
 LinkedIn: www.linkedin.com/in/kateryna-platonova-49a47a157